angyansheng/100theorems/100theorems.md

 ?
 Chinese remainder theorem\
 ?
 Basel problem (Euler 1734)\
-_"The sum of reciprocals of squares 1+1/4+1/9+... is equal to π<sup>2</sup>/6."_
+_"The sum of reciprocals of squares 1+1/4+1/9+⋯ is equal to π<sup>2</sup>/6."_\
 - Euler also evaluated the sums of reciprocals of even powers up to 26
 - Justification of Euler's original argument had to wait a century ?
 Fermat's two-squares theorem (Euler 1749)\
-_"An odd prime is the sum of two squares if and only if it is congruent to 1 mod 4."_
+_"An odd prime is the sum of two squares if and only if it is congruent to 1 mod 4."_\
 - Stated by Girard in 1625 and Fermat in 1640, without proof Least squares regression (Gauss 1795/Legendre 1805)
 ?
 Cauchy-Schwarz inequality\
 ?
 Intermediate value theorem (Bolzano 1817/Cauchy 1821)\
-_"A continuous real-valued function f on [a,b] attains all values between f(a) and f(b)."_
+_"A continuous real-valued function f on [a,b] attains all values between f(a) and f(b)."_\
 ?
 Elliptic integrals\
 ?
 Principle of inclusion-exclusion\
 ?
 Pigeonhole principle (Dirichlet 1834)\
 _"If there are more pigeons than holes, then some hole has more than one pigeon."_
 - Or, _"If there are more holes than pigeons, then some pigeon has more than one hole in it."_
 ?
 Matrix-tree theorem (Borchardt 1860)\
-_"The number of spanning trees in a graph is equal to any cofactor of its Laplacian matrix."_
+_"The number of spanning trees in a graph is equal to any cofactor of its Laplacian matrix."_\
 ?
 Lindermann-Weierstrass theorem (Lindermann 1882, Weierstrass 1885)\
 ?
 Cayley-Hamilton theorem (Frobenius 1878)\
 ?
 Fredholm alternative (1903)\